eddmann/eddmann.github.io/_posts/2014/2014-01-20-implementing-a-dynamic-vector-array-in-c.md

 ---
 layout: post
-title: "Implementing a Dynamic Vector (Array) in C"
+title: 'Implementing a Dynamic Vector (Array) in C'
-meta: "Implementing a resizable, dynamic array data-type in C."
+meta: 'Learn how to implement a dynamic, resizable vector (array) in C using efficient memory management techniques and simplified macros.'
+tags: c data-structures
 ---

-An array (vector) is a common-place data type, used to hold and describe a collection of elements.
+An array (vector) is a commonplace data type, used to hold and describe a collection of elements.
 These elements can be fetched at runtime by one or more indices (identifying keys).
-A distinguishing feature of an array compared to a list is that they allow for constant-time random access lookup, compared to the latters sequential access.
+A distinguishing feature of an array compared to a list is that arrays allow constant-time random access, unlike lists which provide sequential access.
-Resizable arrays allow for an unspecified upper-bound of collection elements at runtime, and are conceptuality similar to a list.
+Resizable arrays allow for an unspecified upper bound of collection elements at runtime, and are conceptually similar to lists.

 <!--more-->

-These dynamic arrays are more complicated and less used in introduction to its compatriot list, which is dynamic by nature.
+Dynamic arrays are more complicated and less commonly used compared to their counterpart, the list, which is dynamic by nature.
-Using C as the language of implementation this post will guide you through building a simple vector data-structure.
+Using C as the language of implementation, this post will guide you through building a simple vector data structure.
 The structure will take advantage of a fixed-size array, with a counter invariant that keeps track of how many elements are currently present.
-If the underlying array becomes exhausted, the addition operation will re-allocate the contents to a larger size, by way of a copy.
+If the underlying array becomes exhausted, the addition operation will reallocate the contents to a larger size by means of a copy.

 ## The Make File

-'Make' is a popular utility used throughout software development to build executable artifacts (programs and libraries) from described source code.
+'Make' is a popular utility used throughout software development to build executable artefacts (programmes and libraries) from provided source code.
-Through a simple DSL, associations from descriptive short-names (targets) and a series of related commands to execute are made.
+Through a simple DSL, associations from descriptive short names (targets) and a series of related commands to execute are made.
-Running the 'make' command executes the first present target, and this must be considered in the design of the file.
+Running the 'make' command executes the first target found, so this must be carefully considered when designing the file.
 Below is a sample Makefile which provides the vector project with simple build, debug and clean targets.

 ```make